GSM 03.40: Message Content

 The content of the message (its text when the message is not a binary one) is carried in the TP-UD field.
 Its size may be up to 160 × 7 = 140 × 8 = 1120 bits.
 Longer messages can be split into multiple parts and sent as a Concatenated SMS.
 The length of message content is given in the TP-UDL field.
 When the message encoding is GSM 7-bit default alphabet (depends on TP-DCS field), the TP-UDL gives length of TP-UD in 7-bit units; otherwise TP-UDL gives length of the TP-UD in octets.

-When TP-UDHI is 1, the TP-UD starts with User Data Header (UDH); in this case the first octet of the TP-UD is User Data Header Length (UDHL) octet, containing the length of the UDH in octets without UDHL itself.
+If the TP-UDHI is 1, the TP-UD starts with User Data Header (UDH); in this case, the first octet of the TP-UD is User Data Header Length (UDHL) octet, which contains the length of the UDH in octets, excluding the UDHL itself.
 UDH eats room from the TP-UD field.
-When the message encoding is GSM 7-bit default alphabet and a UDH is present, fill bits are inserted to align start of the first character of the text after UDH with septet boundary.
-This behaviour was designed for older mobile phones which don't understand UDH; such mobile phones might display the UDH as a jumble of strange characters; if the first character after UDH was Carriage Return (CR), the mobile phone would rewrite the message with the rest of the message.
+If the message encoding is GSM 7-bit default alphabet and a UDH is present, padding bits are inserted after the UDH so that the start of the first text character following the UDH is aligned with a septet boundary.
+This behaviour was designed for older mobile phones that do not understand UDH; such mobile phones might display the UDH as a jumble of strange characters; if the first character after UDH were Carriage Return (CR), the mobile phone would overwrite the garbled output caused by the binary data with the text that follows the UDH.